linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server.md

 ### Client Configuration File

 OpenVPN's client-side configuration file is `client.ovpn`.
-When you import an OpenVPN profile, location of that directory does not matter but this `.ovpn` file needs to be in the same directory as the client certificate and other credentials.
+When you import an OpenVPN profile, the location of the directory where the credentials are stored does not matter, but this `.ovpn` file needs to be in the same directory as the client certificate and other credentials.
 OpenVPN does not refer to any of these files after import and they do not even need to remain on the client system.
+Create this file on your server so that it can be distributed among your client devices:

 {: .file}
 client.ovpn